Skip to main content

 Store Server

-If the user selects the Unbag Tender option against the Bag Id, then the selected bag is unbagged and the Tenders within it are returned to the safe.
+If the user selects the Unbag Tender option against the Bag ID, the selected bag is unbagged and the Tenders within it are returned to the Safe.

 Safe Bag Collection

 In this function the user can select the bags which are sent to the bank.
 The user can select the applicable bags collected for Banking.
-An authorized user can do this function in the Store Server.
-The following section describes the Store Server screens for Safe Bag Collection.
+An authorised user can perform this function on the Store Server.

 Store Server

 When the user selects the Selection flag and selects the Done button, a confirmation popup is displayed.
-When the user selects the Ok button then the selected bag is marked as collected.
+When the user selects OK, the selected bag is marked as collected.

 A Tender Bag Collection by Transaction report is generated.